-Also, check out this year’s special Pedalpalooza calendar!
-It’s full of great ideas for solo bike fun.
-And the Shift list is always open for bikey discussion.
+The Shift list is also always open for bikey discussion.
 So even as we may ride our own paths these days, stay in touch with your fellow bike funnists and keep the conversation going ‘til we ride together again.

 Stay safe, stay healthy!